Positive Correlation Definition

 Example #1

-When the price of petrol increases, the demand for Electric care increases.
-So every time with an increase in petrol price, it has been found that demand for Electric car has increased, say the correlation between both the products is +0.8
+When the price of petrol increases, the demand for electric cars increases.
+So, every time a petrol price increases, it has been found that demand for electric cars has increased, say the correlation between both the products is +0.8.

 Example #2

-Correlation between stocks and markets are measured by Beta in Finance.
-If a stock has a beta of 1, then it means that if the market on an average gives a 10% return, then the stock will also give a 10% return.
-So it moves exactly like the market.
+Beta in Finance. measures the correlation between stocks and markets.
+So, for example, if a stock has a beta of 1, then it means that if the market, on average, gives a 10% return, then the stock will also give a 10% return.
+So, it moves exactly like the market.

-If a stock with Beta 1 is added to portfolio replicating Stock Index, then the risk of the portfolio will remain unchanged.
-If a stock with Beta 0.5 is added, then it will decrease the overall risk of the portfolio as the stock is less risky than the market.
-Similarly, a Stock with a Beta more than 1 will increase the overall risk of the portfolio.
+If a stock with Beta 1 is added to the portfolio replicating Stock Index, then the portfolio's risk will remain unchanged.
+Adding a stock with a Beta of 0.5 will decrease the portfolio's overall risk as the stock is less risky than the market.
+Similarly, a stock with a Beta of more than 1 will increase the portfolio's overall risk.

 Example #3

-It has been empirically found that when the GDP of a country increases, then the demand for luxury goods also increases.
-So both the demand for Luxury goods and GDP has a positive Correlation.
+It empirically found that when a country's GDP increases, the demand for luxury goods also increases.
+So, the demand for luxury goods and GDP have a positive correlation.

 Example #4

-The price of the Bond is positively Correlated to the Coupon Rate.
-If the Coupon Rate of a Bond is high, then its price will also be high as the bond is giving higher coupons, so the bond will be more attractive in the market, and its price will also start to rise to ignore the risk of the bond.
+The price of the bond positively correlates to the coupon rate.
+Therefore, if the Coupon Rate of a Bond is high, then its price will also be high as the bond is giving higher coupons so that the bond will be more attractive in the market, and its price will also start to rise to ignore the risk of the bond.

 Example #5

-As the Export of a particular country increases, so the demand for the home currency in the international currency market increases because people will need your home currency to make payments for the goods purchased from your country.
-So the Home currency starts appreciating.
-This is a Positive Correlation between currency and Exports.
+As the export of a particular country increases, the demand for the home currency in the international currency market increases because people will need your home currency to make payments for the goods purchased from your country.
+So, the home currency starts appreciating.
+Therefore, it is a positive correlation between currency and exports.

 Positive Correlation vs Negative Correlation

 Positive correlation shows the positive linear movement of variables in the same direction.
-If one stock increases and another stock also increases with it, then that it is a positive correlation.
+For example, if one stock increases and another increases, that is a positive correlation.
 A negative correlation is where both variables act in the opposite direction.
-If one stock increases and other stock decreases, then they are showing Negative Correlation.
-Positive and Negative correlations are found in many commodities, stocks, and other financial instruments
+If one stock increases and the other decreases, they show a negative correlation.
+Many commodities, stocks, and other financial instruments find positive and negative correlations.

 Conclusion

-Positive Correlation is a very important measure that helps us to estimate the degree of the positive linear relationship between two variables.
-It is the most important measure that is being used by investors and fund managers to increase or decrease risk in a portfolio.
-It helps us to predict many financial downturns beforehand.
-If a particular market is positively related to GDP, and if GDP falls, then it can be predicted that the market will also fall.
-So tracking correlations between variables will help us to understand the movement of one variable with respect to another.
+A positive correlation is a very important measure that helps us to estimate the degree of the positive linear relationship between two variables.
+It is the most important measure that investors and fund managers use to increase or decrease risk in a portfolio.
+In addition, it helps us to predict many financial downturns.
+For example, suppose a particular market is positively related to GDP.
+If the GDP falls, one can predict that the market will also fall.
+So, tracking correlations between variables will help us understand one variable's movement concerning another.